sccn/groupSIFT/README.md

 Download (still a beta version, 08/08/2022 updated)
 ===================================================
-Please download the zipped file from [here, 'Code' -> 'Download ZIP'](https://github.com/sccn/groupSIFT).
+Please download the zipped file from [here](https://github.com/sccn/groupSIFT), 'Code' (the green button) -> 'Download ZIP'.
 The current version is 0.51.

 Support
 =======